 - a) In shares in the parent company of the Enagás Group which passes the cost on to the Company: personnel expense is determined based on the fair value of the shares to be delivered at the grant date, taking into account the degree to which the objectives relating to said plan have been fulfilled.
-This expense is recognized over the stipulated period during which employee services are rendered in Note 14.2.1 with a credit to "Other equity instruments" in the accompanying balance sheet. - b) In cash: Personnel expenses is determined based on the fair value of the liability at the date that recognition requirements are met.
-This expense is recognized over the stipulated period during which employee services are rendered in Note 14.2.1 with a credit to "Long-term provisions" in the accompanying balance sheet.
-The liability is subsequently measured at fair value at each balance sheet date, up to and including the settlement date, with changes in fair value recognized in the income statement.
+This expense is recognised over the stipulated period during which employee services are rendered in Note 14.2.1 with a credit to "Other contributions from partners" in the accompanying Balance Sheet. - b) In cash: personnel expenses are determined based on the fair value of the liability at the date recognition requirements are met.
+This expense is recognised over the stipulated period during which employee services are rendered in Note 14.2.1 with a credit to "Long-term provisions" in the accompanying Balance Sheet.
+The liability is subsequently measured at fair value at each balance sheet date, up to and including the settlement date, with changes in fair value recognised in the Income Statement.